 April 21

-End of April to beginning May
+End April to beg.
+May

 July 24

-Jizo-Bon fest
+Jizo-bon fest

 August 21

-Urabon Segakie (Service for suffering spirits)
+Urabon Segakie

 Autumn special admission